OtroEspacio/getting-real/epub/03-stay-lean/00-less-mass.md

 ----------------------------------------------

 The more massive an object, the more energy is required to change its direction.
-It\'s as true in the business world as it is in the physical world.
+It's as true in the business world as it is in the physical world.

 When it comes to web technology, change must be easy and cheap.
-If you can\'t change on the fly, you\'ll lose ground to someone who can.
+If you can't change on the fly, you'll lose ground to someone who can.
-That\'s why you need to shoot for less mass.
+That's why you need to shoot for less mass.

-Mass is increased by\...
+Mass is increased by...
 ------------------------

 -   Long term contracts